lee-joanne/rageit/README.md

     2. White
     3. Black

     - The main colours I have selected for this website are red (#5F021F), white, and black.
 I chose red because I wanted the colour to match the theme of the blog, which is all about rage.
-I wanted to keep the colours minimalistic so I have red (#5F021F) as the main colour, white font if the background is (#5F021F), and black font if the background is white.
+I wanted to keep the colours minimalistic so I have red (#5F021F) as the main colour, white for the font if the background is red (#5F021F), and black for the font if the background is white.
 I used red (#5F021F) as the hover colour for the post titles (links) to keep to the red theme.
 The main posts have the red (#5F021F) background and white font.
-The fonts were taken from Google Fonts.
+The red colour was discovered on Coolors.co.

  - Typography